symfony/symfony-docs/cookbook/templating/render_without_controller.rst

 .. index::
    single: Templating; Render template without custom controller

-How to render a Template without a custom Controller
+How to Render a Template without a custom Controller
 ====================================================

 Usually, when you need to create a page, you need to create a controller